-- Consumer Confidence Report (CCR):
+Consumer Confidence Report (CCR)

-We are required to complete and distribute our CCR to our water consumers by July 1 and submit the certification page to ADEC by October 1.
-We did complete and submit the CCR to ADEC on time, but did not distribute the CCR to consumers until 8/2/2016 and submitted the certification to ADEC on 8/18/2016.
+We were required to complete and submit our CCR to ADEC and distribute the CCR to our water consumers by July 1, 2018.
+We were also required to complete and submit the certification page to ADEC by October 1, 2018.
+We did not complete and submit the CCR, distribute the CCR, or the certification page as required.
+We plan to return to compliance by completing the CCR report, distribution, and certification page in November of 2018.